Muir Woods & Area, CA

 If you do drive on your own you can stop at Fort Baker and catch views of the Golden Gate Bridge from the other side of the bay and you can visit the Bonita Point Lighthouse and stop in Sausalito for breakfast or lunch.

-Parking reservations are required to park at Muir Woods (note that there are only 232 parking spaces).
+Parking reservations (you must specify a date & time) are required to park at Muir Woods (note that there are only 232 parking spaces).
 When reserving your spot you select the date and it then will show you available arrival times.
 Due to the reservation system finding a parking spot is pretty much guaranteed when you get to the park.
-Regular cars are $9 as of this writing and electric vehicles are $12 and they offer charging connections for electric vehicles.
+Regular cars are $9 as of this writing (2022) and electric vehicles are $12 and they offer EV charging connections.
 Longer vehicles are allowed but must be shorter than 35’ total length ($30-$45).

 The park entrance fee is separate from the parking fee, and obviously they are trying to avoid conflicts in the parking lot by requiring reservations to park.
 It is a National Park so the national park passes are honored.
 As we’ve mentioned before, if you plan to visit more than one or two National Parks it’s worth it to get a National Park Pass.
 We have enjoyed using the Senior Lifetime Pass for many years now.
 We are frequently delighted when we realize that we don’t have to pay the entrance fee.
 Currently, a day pass is $15 and kids under 15 get in for free.
 You can also get an annual pass just for Muir Woods.